marcverhagen/cs217b/databases/alchemy/README.md

     return f'{result}\n'
 ```

+This simple application does not use any static files and templates, but if it did we would be adding directories `blog/static` and `blog/templates`.

-The `blog/__init__.py` file ties this all together.
+The `blog/__init__.py` file ties everything together.
 It creates the application, defines all its configuration settings, creates the database for the application and sets up all the routes.

 ```python
 from flask import Flask